CoolstuffTF2/Ultitrio/README.md

 ### A bit on the configs for beginners:

 It's important to remember to not exec the cs_UT_base config at all.
 This is used to set up all other required commands for the Ultitrio format, nothing more nothing less.
-Only exec the "cs_ut_ultitrio" or "cs_ut_ultitrio_bo5" varrient.
+Only exec the "cs_ut_ultitrio" or "cs_ut_ultitrio_bo5" varient.
 When finished, exec the cs_off config to remove all of the config's changes.

 ### To exec configs: